KSAH-42/RabbitOM/README.md

 * Handle message reordering when multiple requests are sended and responses arrive in a different order
 * Provide classes to access to the SDP informations
 * Thread safe

-* Get more power ?
-I don't like the terms power, but if you want to get more power, use the RTSPConnection class instead, it will give you more features and a direct access to the protocol messaging layer.
-It hide the remote invocation on a server and support very nice features.
+Get more power ?
+I don't like the terms power, but if you want to get more power, use the RTSPConnection class instead of the RTSPClient classn, which are more genric.
+The RTSPConnection class will give you more features and a direct access to the protocol messaging layer.
 The only thing to known about the connection class is that the current implementation does not support SSL/TLS.
 But not yet.

 # Introduction